Himmself/Huffman-Encoder/README.md

 # Huffman-Encoder
-Takes a file of letter through the arg line, compresses them into binary, displays a tree, encoded file, and then decodes the file
+Takes a file of letters through the arg line, compresses them into binary, displays a tree, encoded file, and then decodes the file